Moving to secondary school for students with additional needs

 While your child is in year 5 some things you can do include:

-• visiting school websites
+• researching school websites

 • meeting with principals